Maputo: Trams

 Maputo was home to one of the first electric tramway systems in Africa, commencing in February 1904.
 At first the lines ran from the Central Railway Station (CFM) to the City Municipality building.
 It is said that the establishment of the tram system caused some protests from the general public as certain classes had limited access to its use.
 Trams lost favor in the second half of the 20th century as cars and buses became more common, and they have not been in use at all since 1936, although parts of some of the tracks can still be seen coming up through the tar in certain streets, like Av.
 24 de Julho.

 Ports

 The main port of Maputo handled 17 million tons of cargo in 1971, at its peak.
 It was part of the trio of Mozambique's main ports for the Nacala-Beira-Maputo route.
 Today, it is managed by the Maputo Port Development Company (MPDC), a joint venture of Grindrod and DP World.
 The government has allowed the firm to manage the port until 2030 in order to upgrade much of its infrastructure that has been destroyed after years of stagnation.
 In 2010, the dredging works in the channel were finished and the Port of Maputo can now handle larger vessels – such as the Panamax vessels – with more cargo.
-In addition, investments are being made for specific types of terminals such as:
+In addition, investments are being made for coal and container terminals.